takaswie/presentations/20181021/contents.md

 % Takashi SAKAMOTO (坂本 貴史)
 % \today

-This is written for Audio Mini Summit 2018.
+This is written for Audio Mini conference 2018.
 For my convenience, this presentation includes two themes.

 1. Integrating the ALSA control core